The following post is from Erin of The Humbled Homemaker: How to Furnish a House on Craigslist

-Nearly three years ago, my family made a cross-continent move from a short ministry stint in Vancouver, BC, Canada to North Carolina.
-We arrived to our new home with six suitcases, a jogging stroller, a pack ‘n play and a diaper bag.
+Nearly three years ago, my family made a cross-continent move from a short ministry stint in Vancouver, BC, Canada, to North Carolina.
+We arrived at our new home with six suitcases, a jogging stroller, a pack ‘n play, and a diaper bag.
 Our new townhouse fit our family perfectly–but we didn’t have much to fit inside it.

-Having purchased many baby items on Craigslist after the birth of our first child, we quickly turned to the popular online classifieds site.
+Having purchased many baby items on Craigslist after the birth of our first child, we quickly turned to the popular online classifieds site to furnish our home.

 - a full-sized, barely-used couch with hide-a-bed–$100

 - a full-sized office desk with drawers–$25